featured image

 Teams should also maintain continuous improvement loops.
 This would include things like rating the effectiveness of meetings (and acting on improvements that could be made), look backs or post-mortems (After Action Reviews) , and periodic alignment discussions with senior leaders.
 Team progress and results must contribute to the overall strategic direction of the business.

-Maximilien Ringelmann first observed what later became known as the Ringlemann Effect.
+Maximilien Ringelmann first observed what later became known as the Ringelmann Effect.
 He noticed a tendency for individual members of a group to become increasingly less productive as the size of their group increases.
 Ringelmann discovered that as more people are added to a group it becomes less efficient.

 The main reason for this productivity loss is the breakdown in team processes.
 Larger teams lead to more social loafing, illusionary productivity and the common information effect.
+This is exactly the gap the Execution Disciplines Program is built to close, replacing diffused effort with a structure where every person's contribution is visible and accounted for.

 Successful teams move from performance loss to performance gain where the output of the team is greater than the sum of its parts.
 This is synergy - the interaction of team members in such a way that the output is greater than the individual contributions.